“The computer-game industry has become the interactive-entertainment industry.”

 While King’s Quest VI didn’t spawn a hit single, it did become a massive hit in its own right by the more modest sales standards of the computer-games industry.
 In fact, it became the first computer game in history to be certified gold by the Software Publishers Association — 100,000 copies sold — before it had even shipped, thanks to a huge number of pre-orders.
 Released in mid-October of 1992, it was by far the hottest game in the industry that Christmas, with Sierra struggling just to keep up with demand.
 Estimates of its total sales vary widely, but it seems likely that it sold 300,000 copies in all at a minimum, and quite possibly as many as 500,000 copies.

-But for all its immediate success, King’s Quest VI was a mildly frustrating project for Sierra in at least one way.
+Despite its immediate success, King’s Quest VI was a mildly frustrating project for Sierra in at least one way.
 Everyone there agreed that this game, more so than any of the others they had made before, was crying out for CD-ROM, but too few consumers had CD-ROM drives in their computers in 1992 to make it worthwhile to ship the game first in that format.
 So, it initially shipped on nine floppy disks instead.
 Once decompressed onto a player’s hard drive, it filled over 17 MB — this at a time when 40 MB was still a fairly typical hard-disk size even on brand-new computers.
 Sierra recommended that players delete the 6 MB opening movie from their hard disks after watching it a few times just to free up some space.
 With stopgap solutions like this in play, there was a developing sense that something had to give, and soon.
 Peter Spears, author of an official guide to the entire King’s Quest series, summed up the situation thusly:

 King’s Quest VI represents a fin de siecle, the end of an era.
 It is a game that should have been — needed to be — first published on CD-ROM.
 For all of its strengths and gloss, it is ill-served being played from a hard drive.
 If only because of its prominence in the world of computer entertainment, King’s Quest VI is proof that the era of CD playing is upon us.